VisTrails/VisTrails/doc/usersguide/packages.rst

 .. index::
    pair: ports; optional

-**Making a Port Optional**  To add a port that is optional, simply set optional to true:
+**Making a Port Optional**  To add a port that is optional, set the optional flag to true:

 .. code-block:: python
    :linenos: